smarthomeNG/plugins/backend/README.md

 ###    updates_allowed

 By default, the backend server allows updates to the running smarthomeNG instance.
 For instance, it is possible to trigger or to reload a logic.
 Setting **`updates_allowed`** to **`False`**, you can disable these features.

+### user (optional)
+The user for basic authentication.
+If left out, the user name is set as "admin"

+### password (optional)
+The password for basic authentication.
+If left out, basic authentication is disabled.